BlueTeaNL/development-machine-ansible/README.md

 ## General

 Before executing playbooks you should have ansible installed.
 The ansible control machine has to be a Linux machine (Ubuntu / CentOS / ...).
 In Ubuntu run `apt-get install ansible` to install Ansible.
+Make sure you have installed the Ansible PPA otherwise you get an ancient version!
+Run `apt-add-repository ppa:ansible/ansible` and `apt-get update` before installing ansible.

 After the installation process has finished configure the hosts.
 The general configuration files are located in the `/etc/ansible` directory.
 The `hosts` file contains all hosts.
 This repository conatins an example hosts file you can use.